apache/cloudstack-documentation/source/adminguide/veeam_plugin.rst

    specific language governing permissions and limitations under the License.

-.. _Veeam Backup and Recovery Plugin:
+.. _Veeam Backup and Replication Plugin:

 Veeam Backup and Replication Plugin
 =================================